 While working in an office environment might not be high risk, there is still health and safety issues to take into account.
 All employers must comply with the laws in place and providing training is a must to help educate employees and reduce the risks which increase through lack of awareness.
-Accredited courses are the best form of training.
-They will be based on the guidelines provided by the Health and Safety Executive and legislation.
+Accredited health and safety courses are the best form of training.
+They will be based on the guidelines provided by the Health and Safety Executive (HSE) and legislation.

 - Risk assessments are a must.
 Assessments are used to evaluate tasks and locate all of the hazards associated with the task.
 The information is then used to come up with ways of eliminating or reducing the risk through safe methods of work, the introduction of equipment and aids or finding new solutions.

 - Take out Employers Liability Compulsory Insurance and have the certificate on display somewhere within the office.

 - Anyone who employs more than five people must create a health and safety policy stating how health and safety is managed within their organisation.
 This is also a good idea for anyone with less than five employees although it’s not compulsory.

 - Give your employees health and safety training suitable for their level of responsibility.
 All employees should be aware of their personal responsibility and understand the importance of health and safety at work.
 Managers and supervisors will require more in-depth training.
 It’s also essential for all employees to be trained to perform their specific tasks safely.